 Why Behave in Stockholm?

-Our mission is to increase awareness and use of behavioral economics in business and society – for the mutual benefit of organizations and individuals.
-We will do this by connecting theorists and practitioners, by fusing psychology and economics, and by encouraging dialogue and challenging of conventional “truths”.
-We believe that better insights about how humans really work can fundamentally change the way organizations create value and are lead (whether in decision-making, investment, sales, marketing or in society at large).
+Our mission is to increase both awareness and use of behavioral economics in business and society – for the mutual benefit of organizations and individuals.
+We will do this by connecting theorists and practitioners, by fusing psychology and economics, and by encouraging dialogue and challenging conventional “truths”.
+We believe that better insights about how humans really work can fundamentally change the way organizations create value and are led (whether in decision-making, investment, sales, marketing or in society at large).

-Our goal is to arrange bi-monthly seminars and events with a wide range of participants from both the academic and business worlds.
+Our goal is to arrange seminars and events with a wide range of participants from both the academic and business worlds.
 Do you have a problem that could benefit from a behavioral economics approach or have you solved a problem using behavioral methods?
 Would you like to speak at one of our events or would you like to suggest a speaker?
-Get in touch with us by sending an to e-mail email@example.com
+Get in touch with us by sending an e-mail to email@example.com

 Behavioral economics is a cross disciplinary study of the effects of psychological, social, cognitive, and emotional factors on economic decision making and the ensuing consequences for organizations, individuals and society.
 One of the pioneers in the field is Daniel Kahneman who, in 2003, became the first psychologist to win the Nobel Prize in Economics right here in Stockholm.
 If you want to learn more, please send us an e-mail firstname.lastname@example.org